framecreative/ninja-touch-demo/README.md

 ## Content Sync

 Content for the app (text, configs etc) is stored locally in a `data.json` file.
-The app currently pings a remote github Gist to see if there's a more updated version to use for content, however we may switch over to pulling the `data.json` file down with the rest of the assets in the future.
+The app currently pings a [remote github Gist](https://gist.github.com/FrameShared/0ee640b463dc2a21910800afa14f5162) to see if there's a more updated version to use for content, however we may switch over to pulling the `data.json` file down with the rest of the assets in the future?